viranch/docker-tv/README.md

 # docker-tv
-Docker image containing home entertainment automation for Raspberry Pi
+Entertainment automation for home (RaspberryPi) and VPS in a docker image

 ### How to use?